NewcastleRSE/british-printed-images/README.md

 These will connect to the live Azure database.

 Start the server running with `node app.js`.
-The client repo is at: [bpi-vue-client](https://github.com/NewcastleRSE/bpi-vue-client).
-The client application can be built into a dist folder, which can be placed inside the public folder of this repository.
+This starts the application running on localhost:3000.
+The client repo is at: [bpi-vue-client](https://github.com/NewcastleRSE/bpi-vue-client), and is Vue.js application which will run on localhost:8080.

 ### Running Tests

 Jest has been used as the test library.
 Execute database tests with the command below.
+The tests connect to the live database, so it may be necessary to whitelist an IP through Azure bfreo the tests will run.

 `npm test`

 ### Production deployment

+The two parts of the application need to be brought togther as one code base.
+The client repository needs to be built and minified locally and then the build files copied into this repository public folder.
+The client application files build into a 'dist' folder, which can be placed inside the public folder of this repository.
+Then this repo is deployed through GitHub actions on a push to main branch.

 ## Roadmap